 Mission: To sight see,fine dine,make memories & SLAY

 The only words that I can say in Italian are Ciao bella so I wasn’t too keen on getting detained before even stepping out the airport.
 I frantically started showing them my passport and it was obvious that I wasn’t fluent in Italian, so they let me go with no further questions, whew.
-We slid right up out of there just in case they changed their minds.
-Luckily we manged to secure a group taxi for 20 euros and made our way to the hotel.
+We slid right up out of there just in case they changed their minds and made our way to the hotel.

 After a multitude of drop offs we finally arrived and was able to check in to our new home for the next 5 days.
 The building hotel is a Chic 4 star establishment located in the central part of Rome in Via Montebello.
 Fully equipped with all the essential travel amenities: